pniedbalski3/Generic_Data_Format_Tools/README.md

 In order to write to MRD files, you'll need the ismrmrd repository: https://github.com/ismrmrd/ismrmrd Add the ismrmrd/matlab folder to your matlab path.

+## File Contents
+Detailed specifications for the contents of each generated MRD file are contained in MRD_Spec.md

 ## Site Specific Edits
 ### In +GE/dissolved_to_ismrmrd.m
 - Line 32: File containing frequency offset